Are you interested in exercising at home but get overwhelmed with the so many options out there?

 Every stationary bike is essentially an exercise bike.

-However, there are two types of exercise bikes, the recumbent bike and the upright bike.
+However, there are three major types of exercise bikes: recumbent bikes, upright bike and spin bikes.
+There are several differences between recumbent and upright bikes.

 In terms of comfort, there's hardly any cardio equipment that can beat the comfortable seated position of the recumbent bike.

-As for how many calories are burned during the workout, a recumbent bike and an upright bike will burn more or less the same amount of calories as a rowing machine.
+As for how many calories are burned during the workout, a recumbent bike and an upright bike will burn more or less the same amount of calories as a rowing machine, though spin bike may burn more calories than other types of exercise bikes.

 ROWING MACHINE VS EXERCISE BIKE- FOR CARDIO & WEIGHT LOSS